Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical results

 \subsection{Time-domain resonance build up}

 The FTH-SS algorithm’s ability to deliver accurate solutions over long time intervals makes it well-suited for studying the buildup of resonances in highly trapping cavities.
-To demonstrate this capability, we consider two examples: a circle with an opening and a rocket-shaped scatterer with an opening.

-For our first example we utilize the large opening-circle scatterer presented in the leftmost panel in Figure~\ref{fig:scatterers}, and we use the Gaussian incident field~\eqref{eqn:gaussian_incidence} with $\omega_0 = 50,\sigma^2 = 0.5$, $\bp = (0,1)$, $I = [45.5,54.5]$, and subtracting resonances produced by the adaptive IE algorithm in the box $\mathcal{M}^I_h$ with $h = -0.5$.
-Various snapshots of the absolute value of the real part of the total field are plotted in Figure~\ref{fig:circle_excitation}, which highlight several resonant structures which change with time as well as the slow decay of the scattered field after the incident field vanishes on the scattering boundary.

-The second example in this section demonstrates the time domain excitation of a localized resonance in the rocket-shaped scatterer depicted in the third panel in Figure~\ref{fig:scatterers}, using the Gaussian incident field~\eqref{eqn:gaussian_incidence} with $\omega_0 \approx 399.969$, (a selection that corresponds to the eigenfunction displayed in~\cite[Fig. 8]{bst}), $\sigma^2 = 0.0011$, and $I = [399.7695, 400.1695]$.
+The example in this section demonstrates the time domain excitation of a localized resonance in the rocket-shaped scatterer depicted in the third panel in Figure~\ref{fig:scatterers}, using the Gaussian incident field~\eqref{eqn:gaussian_incidence} with $\omega_0 \approx 399.969$, (a selection that corresponds to the eigenfunction displayed in~\cite[Fig. 8]{bst}), $\sigma^2 = 0.0011$, $I = [399.7695, 400.1695]$, and $h = 0.01$.
 Figure~\ref{fig:rocket excitation} displays the the absolute value of the real part of the total field for various times.
 A strong localized resonance is seen to build up in the rocket's left finger.